Denis Mahon (British Army officer)

-Major Denis Mahon was the Irish Landlord of Strokestown in County Roscommon who was shot and killed during the Great Famine of Ireland.
-His death is considered the first murder of a Landlord during the Great Famine and to this day there is debate over the real reason for his murder and the identity of those responsible.
+Major Denis Mahon was the Irish landlord of Strokestown in County Roscommon who was shot and killed during the Great Famine of Ireland.
+His death is considered the first murder of a landlord during the Great Famine and to this day there is debate over the real reason for his murder and the identity of those responsible.
 Mahon's murder caused panic among the aristocracy and turned English public opinion against the Irish in the midst of the Black ‘47.

 Biography

-Born in 1787 to Reverend Thomas Mahon and into a family of clergymen, Denis Mahon joined the army and rose to the rank of Major in the 9th Dragoons.
+Born in about 1787 to Reverend Thomas Mahon and into a family of clergymen, Denis Mahon joined the British Army and rose to the rank of Major in the 9th Dragoons.

 He married Henrietta Bathhurst and the two had one child together, Grace Catherine Mahon.
 Grace would go on to marry Henry Sandford Pakenham, Dean of St Patrick's Cathedral, in 1847.
 Henry took the last name Pakenham Mahon as he would be the heir to the estates of the Mahon family upon Denis' death.

-The estate included Strokestown Park in County Roscommon which now houses the National Famine Museum.
-Strokestown Park was owned by the Pakenham Mahon family from 1660 until 1970 and Denis Mahon is buried in a mausoleum on the property.
+The estate included Strokestown Park in County Roscommon, the outbuildings of which now house the National Famine Museum.
+Strokestown Park was owned by the (Pakenham) Mahon family from the mid 1600s until 1979, when it was sold to the present owners, the Callery family's Westward Holdings.
+Denis Mahon is buried in a mausoleum on the property.